 What do you think?
 Easy enough to try yourself?

 Do you use another method?
 Comment below- I'd love to hear about it.
-I'm off to meal plan for March now - a few days late...
-I'm a little behind in life this days :)
+I'm off to meal plan for this month now - a few days late...
+I'm a little behind in life these days :)